syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Rows.md

 ![Row header appearance customization in windows form datagrid](Rows_images/img2.png)

 ### Selection marker customization
-Appearance of the selection marker can be customized using selection marker properties in RowHeaderStyle.
+The appearance of the selection marker can be customized using the selection marker properties in RowHeaderStyle.

 {% tabs %}
 {% highlight c# %}